roytang/blog/content/post/2009/03/standard-on-mar-28.md

 ## Comments

 ### Comment by [Benj](http://benjmtg.blogspot.com/) on 2009-03-30 13:29:50 +0000
 Congrats on the great performance, and for winning the PR passes.
-Weird that you didn't come across any Blightning deck&#8230; is the meta in Galleria really control-heavy?
+Weird that you didn't come across any Blightning deck...  is the meta in Galleria really control-heavy?

 ### Comment by roy on 2009-04-03 23:08:16 +0000
 I think there were about 6 other people playing 5-color control.
 Faeries konti lang.
 Lots of R/W decks, even though I only faced one.